- Course Number:

 - Special Fee:

-This course explores the role of coaching and mentoring in facilitating the development of novice early education practitioners and in enhancing early childhood environments.
-Models of coaching and mentoring will be reviewed and issues discussed.
+Course DescriptionExplores the role of coaching and mentoring in facilitating the development of novice early education practitioners and in enhancing early childhood environments.
+Reviews models of coaching and mentoring.
+Audit available.

 Addendum to Course Description